JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_22.md

 <span id="p314">[<sup><small>p.
 314</small></sup>]</span>

-This Ya_s_t is a description of the fate that attends the soul of the righteous (§§ 1-18) and the soul of the wicked (§§ 19-37) after death.
+This Ya<i>s</i>t is a description of the fate that attends the soul of the righteous (§§ 1-18) and the soul of the wicked (§§ 19-37) after death.
 They spend the first three nights (the sadis or sidôs; cf. Commentaire du Vendîdâd, XIII, 55) amongst the highest enjoyments or pains; they are then met by their own conscience in the shape of a beautiful heavenly maiden (or a fiendish old woman [^1330]), and are brought in four steps up to heaven or down to hell, through the three paradises of Good-Thought, Good-Word, and Good-Deed, or the three hells of Evil-Thought, Evil-Word, and Evil-Deed: there they are praised and glorified by Ahura, or rebuked and insulted by Angra Mainyu, and fed with ambrosia or poison.

-Similar developments are to be found in Ya_s_t XXIV, 53-65; Ardâ Vîrâf XVII; Minokhired II, 123-194.
+Similar developments are to be found in Ya<i>s</i>t XXIV, 53-65; Ardâ Vîrâf XVII; Minokhired II, 123-194.

 ---

 ## I.

 1\.
-Zarathu_s_tra asked Ahura Mazda: 'O Ahura Mazda, most beneficent Spirit, Maker of the material world, thou Holy One!
+Zarathu<i>s</i>tra asked Ahura Mazda: 'O Ahura Mazda, most beneficent Spirit, Maker of the material world, thou Holy One!

 ‘When one of the faithful departs this life, where does his soul abide on that night?’

 Ahura Mazda answered:

 2\.
-‘It takes its seat near the head, singing the U_s_tavaiti Gâtha [^1331] and proclaiming happiness: “Happy is he, happy the man, whoever he be, to whom Ahura Mazda gives the full accomplishment of his wishes!”
+‘It takes its seat near the head, singing the U<i>s</i>tavaiti Gâtha [^1331] and proclaiming happiness: “Happy is he, happy the man, whoever he be, to whom Ahura Mazda gives the full accomplishment of his wishes!”
 On that night his soul tastes [^1332] as much of pleasure as the whole of the living world can taste.’ <span id="p315">[<sup><small>p.
 315</small></sup>]</span> 3\. —'On the second night where does his soul abide?

 4\.
-Ahura Mazda answered: ‘It takes its seat near the head, singing the U_s_tavaiti Gâtha and proclaiming happiness: “Happy is he, happy the man, whoever he be, to whom Ahura Mazda gives the full accomplishment of his wishes!”
+Ahura Mazda answered: ‘It takes its seat near the head, singing the U<i>s</i>tavaiti Gâtha and proclaiming happiness: “Happy is he, happy the man, whoever he be, to whom Ahura Mazda gives the full accomplishment of his wishes!”
 On that night his soul tastes as much of pleasure as the whole of the living world can taste.’

 5\. —'On the third night where does his soul abide?

 6\.
-Ahura Mazda answered: ‘It takes its seat near the head, singing the U_s_tavaiti Gâtha and proclaiming happiness: “Happy is he, happy the man, whoever he be, to whom Ahura Mazda gives the full accomplishment of his wishes!”
+Ahura Mazda answered: ‘It takes its seat near the head, singing the U<i>s</i>tavaiti Gâtha and proclaiming happiness: “Happy is he, happy the man, whoever he be, to whom Ahura Mazda gives the full accomplishment of his wishes!”
 On that night his soul tastes as much of pleasure as the whole of the living world can taste.’

 7\.
 At the end [^1333] of the third night, when the dawn appears, it seems to the soul of the faithful one as if it were brought amidst plants and scents: it seems as if a wind were blowing from the region of the south, from the regions of the south, a sweet-scented wind, sweeter-scented than any other wind in the world.